Friday, December 5, 2025

-Agriculture and Natural Resources Activities Day (ANRAD) has been taking place at the University of Minnesota Crookston for over 50 years.
-It is an annual event that allows area high school students the opportunity to participate in agricultural activities.
-There are 15 contests for students to compete in.
-The contests are overseen by UMC Agriculture and Natural Resources Department faculty.
-In 2021, over 50 high schools participated in this event.
+Agriculture and Natural Resources Activities Day (ANRAD) has been taking place at the University of Minnesota Crookston for 56 years in 2025.
+This is an annual event that allows area high school students the opportunity to participate in agricultural activities.
+There are 13 contests for students to compete in.
+Contests are overseen by the UMN Crookston Agriculture and Natural Resources Department faculty.
+In 2024, over 50 high schools participated in this event.

-An awards ceremony culminates the exciting day.
 Scholarships, plaques and certificates are awarded to school teams and individuals for each contest.
-Over $32,000 in scholarships are available to award-winning students.
-In 2021, $750 UMC scholarships were awarded for the high individual in each contest, $600 UMC scholarships were awarded for the second place individual, and $450 UMC scholarships were awarded for the third place individual.
+These will be sent via mail the week following ANRAD.
+Over $23,000 in scholarships are available to award-winning students.
+In 2024, $750 UMN Crookston scholarships were awarded for the high individual in each contest, $600 UMN Crookston scholarships were awarded for the second place individual, and $450 UMN Crookston scholarships were awarded for the third place individual.

 Some livestock contests may be held in unheated areas.
 Please have students dress accordingly.